JayRabari17/AWS-Training/Resources/DEA-C01/Learnings.md

         - **Row level**: using `LeadingKeys` (limit access by primary key).
         - **Attribute level**: limit visibility of specific attributes in items.

+**[AWS Application Auto Scaling is used to adjust provisioned capacity according to usage patterns]**

 ### RDS

 - It is a hosted relational db. - It can be any of the follow.: - Aurora, MySQL, PGSQL, MariaDB, Oracle, SQL Server. - Offer full ACID compliance